sanskrit-lexicon/BEN/issues/issue8/readme.txt

 # *************************************************************** **********
 # Make corrections to temp_ben_1.txt
 # *************************************************************************
-This is the main task.
+This is the main task for Anna. edit temp_ben_1.txt.
-edit temp_ben_1.txt.
 Greek text is identified by '<lang n="greek">X</lang>'.
 There are 1265  instances in 1078 lines  of greek text in temp_ben_1.txt.